 Why do we put on weight?

 Weight gain and difficulty losing weight is linked to insulin resistance.
 “Unfortunately, it’s a bit of a catch-22 situation, because having excess weight can make your insulin resistance worse, which can in turn aggravate your PCOS symptoms,” says Dr Nitu.

 While the above are the main symptoms, there are lots of other less well-known but still common symptoms in PCOS:

 Eating disorders, in particular binge-eating and bulimia nervosa - “Excess androgens can affect both your appetite and regulation of the stress hormone cortisol,” says Dr Nitu.

-Sleep breathing problems, for example sleep apnoea - if you’re overweight, you’re more likely to snore and have other sleep disturbances, like sleep apnoea
+Sleep-breathing problems, for example sleep apnoea - if you’re overweight, you’re more likely to snore and have other sleep disturbances, such as sleep apnoea

-Acanthosis nigricans - This is when the skin in particular parts of the body gets a bit thicker and darker.
+Acanthosis nigricans - Where the skin in particular parts of the body gets a bit thicker and darker.
 “It’s a sign of insulin resistance,” says Dr Nitu.

 Psychological problems, such as anxiety, depression, OCD and even higher rates of suicide

 To be diagnosed with PCOS, your doctor needs to tick off two of the following three key symptoms - and, as we’ve mentioned above, connect the dots so that the symptoms aren’t treated in isolation.